 Peer-to-peer (P2P) lending is where individual investors lend money to businesses in return for interest payments and the repayment of capital over time.
 Online P2P lending firms remove the banking ‘middleman’, meaning that borrowers can benefit from lower interest rates and investors can receive improved headline rates.

 The P2P lending industry has been regulated by the Financial Conduct Authority since 1 April 2014, giving consumers greater protection.

 Under the rules administered by the FCA, all information about the P2P platform must be clearly presented and easy to find, as well as easy to understand.
 The risks of such investments must be clearly laid out.
 P2P firms must have contingency plans in place in case things go wrong and must provide clear information on the specific nature of a P2P agreement.
 There are also rules requiring the assessment of borrowers for creditworthiness.
 All comparisons with cash savings account interest rates must be fair and not misleading, as must any promotions.

 If LendingCrowd were to go out of business, investors would still continue to receive repayments on loans originated with us, because all loan contracts are between borrowers and investors and would remain valid.
 Under FCA rules, P2P platforms are required to appoint a third-party standby servicing company to administer the loan book in the event of the platform ceasing operation.
-LendingCrowd has appointed Nostrum Group as its standby servicing partner to oversee the repayment of loans should this situation arise.
+LendingCrowd has appointed Equiniti Group as its standby servicing partner to oversee the repayment of loans should this situation arise.
 This should reduce the risk to both borrowers and investors.

-LendingCrowd carries out stringent identification checks on all investors and borrowers using GB Group, a specialist in identity data intelligence, and manual intervention.
-In addition, all borrowers will also have a credit reference check carried out through Creditsafe, which is a member of Cifas, a not-for-profit organisation that holds the most comprehensive databases of confirmed fraud in the UK.
-The credit underwriters who will review the applications are also very experienced in looking for fraud indicators.
+LendingCrowd carries out stringent identification checks on all investors and borrowers using manual intervention and GB Group, a specialist in identity data intelligence.
+In addition, all borrowers will also have a credit search carried out through a credit reference agency.
+The credit underwriters who review the applications are also very experienced in looking for fraud indicators.